solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-writing-data.md

 `SystemProgram.transfer()` returns the instruction for sending SOL from the sender to the recipient.

-The program used in this instruction will be the `system` program (at the address `11111111111111111111111111111111`), the data will be the amount of SOL to transfer (in Lamports) and the accounts will be based on the sender and recipient.
+The program used in this instruction will be the `system` program (at address `11111111111111111111111111111111`), the data will be the amount of SOL to transfer (in Lamports) and the accounts will be based on the sender and recipient.

 The instruction can then be added to the transaction.